pkinchla/sevenpx/README.md

 ## Getting Started

-This project uses yarn.
-First, install all the dependencies via `yarn`
+This project uses fresh and deno.
+You can get started here: https://fresh.deno.dev/docs/getting-started

-To get the project up and running you will need some SVGS and some ENV variables.
+To get the project up and running you will need some SVGS and some optional ENV variables for managing content through contentful.

-1. create a .env.local file at the root of the project with the following:
+1. create a .env file at the root of the project with the following:

 ```bash
 SPACE_ID=contentful-space-id